bh213/ct4j/README.md

 ##### Resource based scheduling

 Task can declare required resources, such as CPU and memory usage and scheduler will take this into account.
-This enables running long resource intensive tasks togather with very short tasks without having to worry about situation where all resource intensive tasks are started at the same node.
+This enables running long resource intensive tasks together with very short tasks without having to worry about situation where all resource intensive tasks are started at the same node.

+##### Priority support

+Tasks are by specified priority, making sure important tasks such as notifications are run before long-running processing tasks.

+##### Ready to run

+Includes liquibase database migration and docker commands to get you started quickly.
+See  [samples](samples/README.md).

 ## Example task